-- National Control System for Air Quality in Real Time: - Daily and annual bulletin for air quality; - Recent cases of exceeding the alert threshold for NO2, SO2 and O3; - Forecast levels of ground-level (tropospheric) ozone over Bulgaria; - System for informing the population about the air quality. - Information System for the Installations Sources of Emissions of Volatile Organic Compounds, incl. register of installations, sources of emissions of volatile organic compounds. - Information system for emissions of sulfur dioxide, nitrogen oxides, dust and carbon monoxide released into the air from medium combustion plants, incl. register for medium combustion plants. - Geoinformation system for water management and reporting. - Information System for Permits and Monitoring in Water Management -GIS application and registers. - Information system to the National System for Biodiversity Monitoring maps and data, incl.: - Register of protected areas in Bulgaria under Protected Areas Act GIS application and list; - Register of and protected zones (within-Natura 2000 sites) in Bulgaria GIS application and list. - Register of old trees in Bulgaria list. - National Database of Land Cover of Bulgaria developed under Pan-European project "Corine Land Cover". - Register of Warehouses and Stored in them Obsolete Pesticides GIS application. - Information System for Results of Tests on Industrial Sources Emitting Noise in the Environment. - National Automated System for Permanent Control of Gamma Radiation Background - a daily bulletin on radiation situation. - National Information System for Waste registers with GIS applications (to the registers for landfills and installations for waste treatment).
-Space oriented model to exploring and forecasting of potential pollution from landfills was created.
+- National Control System for Air Quality in Real Time: - Daily and annual bulletin for air quality; - Recent cases of exceeding the alert threshold for NO2, SO2 and O3; - Forecast levels of ground-level (tropospheric) ozone over Bulgaria; - System for informing the population about the air quality. - Information System for the Installations Sources of Emissions of Volatile Organic Compounds, incl. register of installations, sources of emissions of volatile organic compounds. - Information system for emissions of sulfur dioxide, nitrogen oxides, dust and carbon monoxide released into the air from medium combustion plants, incl. register for medium combustion plants. - Geoinformation system for water management and reporting. - Information System for Permits and Monitoring in Water Management registers. - Information system to the National System for Biodiversity Monitoring maps and data, incl.: - Register of protected areas in Bulgaria under Protected Areas Act GIS application and list; - Register of Natura 2000 sites in Bulgaria GIS application and list. - Register of old trees in Bulgaria list. - Database with information on the diversity of biological species, natural habitats and ecosystems in Bulgaria. - National Database of Land Cover of Bulgaria developed under Pan-European project "Corine Land Cover". - Infomation about Register of Warehouses and Stored in them Obsolete Pesticides GIS application. - Information System for Results of Tests on Industrial Sources Emitting Noise in the Environment. - National Automated System for Permanent Control of Gamma Radiation Background - a daily bulletin on radiation situation.